groggero95/tsca/REPORT.md

 #### Launch the attack

-We highly suggest to run the attack Using the C file, since it provides the same accuracy as the Python code but with at least a time reduction factor of 10.
+We highly suggest to run the attack using the C file, since it provides the same accuracy as the Python code but with at least a time reduction factor of 10.
 Before running the attack:

 * choose the number of bits `INT_SIZE` in [bigint.h];
 * choose the number of sample `N_SAMPLES` in [panda4x4.h];